 If the answer is so obvious, why don’t you apply it yourself?
 When Jesus set out to do preach and do miracles, He certainly did not neglect His friends and family or his hometown, but for most of His ministry He served strangers and enemies in strange and hostile places.

 If your Christian service doesn’t seem to be causing much stir, maybe you’d better leave your hometown from time to time, at least in a figurative sense, and serve strangers and enemies.

 Now a question.
 There is a song that is generally sung with everyone holding hands in a circle, swaying back and forth.
-One of the verses contains the words, “they will know we are Christians by our love.”
+One of the verses contains the words,

 They will know we are Christians because we love WHOM?

 If we love each other, they will know we are a cuddly group, but they won’t be able to tell if we’re a religious cult or a street gang.
 Why should they be moved by a love that excludes them?